rtr-nettest/open-rmbt-desktop/README.md

 Requires macOS Ventura or later, XCode 12.2.0 or later.

-1. Download the Distribution and Mac Installer Distribution certificates from https://developer.apple.com/account/resources/certificates/list and install them in your Mac's default keychain.
+1. Create and download Distribution and Mac Installer Distribution certificates from https://developer.apple.com/account/resources/certificates/list (more info at https://developer.apple.com/help/account/create-certificates/create-developer-id-certificates/), then install them in your Mac's default keychain.
 Put the name of the installed certificates into the `.env` file as `APPLE_CODESIGN_IDENTITY` and `APPLE_INSTALLER_IDENTITY` respectively.
-2. Donwload the distribution provisioning profile from https://developer.apple.com/account/resources/profiles/list and put it into the `src/assets/<FLAVOR>` folder as `RMBTDesktop_Distribution_Profile.provisionprofile`.
+2. Create and donwload a distribution provisioning profile from https://developer.apple.com/account/resources/profiles/list and put it into the `src/assets/<FLAVOR>` folder as `RMBTDesktop_Distribution_Profile.provisionprofile`.
 3. Set up the `.env` file with your `APPLE_ID`, `APPLE_PASSWORD`, and `APPLE_TEAM_ID`.
 See https://www.electronforge.io/guides/code-signing/code-signing-macos#option-1-using-an-app-specific-password for details.
 4. Remove the `out` folder, if exists, then build the distributable with